deanturpin/germs.dev/posts/1_logic.md

 ## Performance

 So RAM appears to be the bottleneck, not HD size.
-If you don't start much on login you can get the "ambient" RAM usage down to 28%.
+If you don't start much on login you can get the quiescent RAM usage down to 30% of 16GB.
 Logic barely even tickles the CPU.